 The course is given in English.

 No prior knowledge about the subject is needed.
+This course is open to anyone interested in fashion, art, or cultural history.

 Course material